ansible-tmm/teleport_tbot_service/README.md

 # Teleport tbot Service for Ansible Automation Platform

+## What is Teleport?

+[Teleport](https://goteleport.com/) is an identity-aware infrastructure access platform that replaces static SSH keys and passwords with short-lived certificates.
+Instead of distributing and managing SSH keys across your environment, Teleport issues certificates that automatically expire, providing secure access to Linux servers, Kubernetes clusters, databases, and more.

+**Can Ansible use Teleport?** Yes.
+Ansible connects to hosts over SSH, and Teleport speaks standard SSH protocol.
+Once Teleport's SSH configuration is provided to Ansible, your existing playbooks work without any modification.
+No special Ansible modules or plugins are required -- Ansible simply uses Teleport as its SSH transport layer.

+---

 ## Which Guide Do I Follow?

 There are three ways to integrate Teleport with Ansible, depending on your deployment model: